-Tiger And Bear Fight It Off At An Indian National Park [Video]
+Tiger And Bear Fight It Out At An Indian National Park [Video]

 In Tadoba National Park, where temperatures are the highest during these months, water is scarce and animals are known to congregate to common water holes.
 Although incidents such as this must be fairly common during this season, this is the first time such an incident has been captured on camera.

-The Daily Mail article below features high definition photos of the show off.
+The Daily Mail article below features high definition photos of the show-off.

 Astonishing battle between a bear and a tiger is caught on film https://t.co/lDxrZRzTuh